irias/ding/README.md

 installed.
 It includes an option to get real-time updates to builds and repositories.

-Dingkick is a small tool you can use in a git hook to signal that a build should start.
+"Ding kick" is a subcommand you can use in a git hook to signal that a build should start.
 Github and bitbucket webhooks are also supported.

 See [INSTALL.md](INSTALL.md) for installation instructions.